 Capture this information as accurately as possible in the project acquisition plan or in another project planning document.

 The following Center guidance may provide insights into acquisition planning decisions that are documented in the acquisition plan:

 - Process Monitoring and Control (PMC).

-See the Topic 7.3 - Acquisition Guidance in this Handbook for additional guidance on acquisition activities and related decisions.
+See topic 7.03 - Acquisition Guidance in this Handbook for additional guidance on acquisition activities and related decisions.

 When considering which decisions are important enough to document: